Criminal history checks

-When AHPRA processes your renewal application, a ‘Yes’ response will prompt them to obtain a report from CrimTrac to verify the details of your criminal history.
-AHPRA will then conduct an assessment of the information and a decision will be made about whether the offence is relevant to your practice.
+When the Australian Health Practitioners Regulation Agency (AHPRA) processes your renewal application, a ‘Yes’ response will prompt them to obtain a report from CrimTrac to verify the details of your criminal history.
+AHPRA will then conduct an assessment of the information, and a decision will be made about whether the offence is relevant to your practise.

 The risk of failing to declare your criminal history is that it will subsequently show up on a CrimTrac report during one of AHPRA’s regular audits, triggering an investigation into a false declaration.

 Medical practitioners who have been found to have made false declarations will be asked to submit a written explanation to the Medical Board.
 The Board will then decide how to deal with the practitioner, including the relevance of the criminal history to the practice of medicine.